SVGify/SVGify.github.io/ReadMe.md

 ## How It Works

 SVGify accepts JPG and PNG formats, optimally converting simpler graphics.
-Complex images can also be converted.
+You can use the intuitive sliders and advanced settings for fine-tuning the SVG output as an image or SVG code.

 ## Read More